Proxy Voting Guidelines

 1832’s policy is that proxies must always be voted in a manner consistent with the best interests of the Portfolio and its security holders.
 1832 may find it appropriate to vote against the management of an issuer on any particular proposal, whether routine or nonroutine, if 1832 feels that this would be in the best interests of the Portfolio and its security holders.

-The portfolio managers of the various Portfolios at 1832 have the intellectual freedom to make different investment decisions based on what they believe is in the long term interests of the Portfolios that they manage, which includes proxy voting decisions.
-There may be situations where a portfolio manager decides to vote proxies for his or her Portfolio differently from a portfolio manager(s) who holds the same security in another Portfolio.
+The portfolio management team of the various Portfolios at 1832 have the intellectual freedom to make different investment decisions based on what they believe is in the long- term interests of the Portfolios that they manage, which includes proxy voting decisions.
+There may be instances were decision to vote proxies are different for the same security across different Portfolios.

-On occasion, a portfolio manager may abstain from voting a proxy or a specific proxy item when he or she concludes that the potential benefit of voting the proxy of that issuer is outweighed by the cost of voting the proxy.
+On occasion, 1832 may abstain from voting a proxy or a specific proxy item after concluding that the potential benefit of voting the proxy of that issuer is outweighed by the cost of voting the proxy.

-All documentation and proxy voting records will be submitted to 1832’s Portfolio Administrator of Proxy Voting (the "Portfolio Administrator") for filing and record-keeping.
+All documentation and proxy voting records will be submitted to 1832’s Operations Team (the “Operations Team”) for filing and record-keeping.

 Role of Portfolio Administrator

-Under oversight of the Manager of Portfolio Administration, the Portfolio Administrator is responsible for monitoring receipt of all proxies for securities for which 1832 has voting responsibility on behalf of a Portfolio.
-The Manager of Portfolio Administration is responsible for ensuring that the Portfolio Administrator votes the Portfolios’ proxies in accordance with 1832’s established instructions.
-If a Portfolio participates in a securities lending program, the Portfolio Administrator will work with the custodian, on a best-efforts basis, to recall securities before the appropriate date so that the proxies can be voted.
+The Operations Team is responsible for monitoring receipt of all proxies for securities for which 1832 has voting responsibility on behalf of a Portfolio.
+The Operations Team is responsible for ensuring that the Portfolios’ proxies are voted in accordance with 1832’s established instructions.
+If a Portfolio participates in a securities lending program, the Operations Team will work with the custodian, on a best-efforts basis, to recall securities before the appropriate date so that the proxies can be voted.

-Generally, all proxy voting is done by the Portfolio Administrator using a third-party proxy voting system, on behalf of 1832, or by the sub-advisor.
-This proxy voting system offers transparency into the life cycle of ballots, meetings and accounts.
+Generally, all proxy voting is done by the Operations Team using a third-party proxy voting system, on behalf of 1832, or by the sub-advisor.
+This proxy voting system offers transparency into the life cycle of ballots, meetings, and accounts.
 It also provides an automated solution to proxy voting and reporting.
-1832 can audit, review and modify its voting at various stages in the voting process.
-Such proxy voting information compiled by the proxy voting system will be included in each Fund’s annual proxy voting record ("Proxy Voting Record") for the period ending on June 30th of each year.
+1832 can audit, review, and modify its voting at various stages in the voting process.
+Such proxy voting information compiled by the proxy voting system will be included in each Public Fund’s annual proxy voting record ("Proxy Voting Record") for the period ending on June 30th of each year.

-External research and recommendations that help inform proxy voting decisions are delivered through the third-party proxy voting system to 1832 portfolio managers.
+External research and recommendations that help inform proxy voting decisions are delivered through the third-party proxy voting system to 1832 portfolio management team.
 This permits 1832 to review voting policy recommendations and control our final vote decisions, while outsourcing the processing and coordination of the proxy voting process.

 Our third-party vendor receives 1832’s proxy ballots, works with 1832’s custodian banks, facilitates submitting votes on 1832’s behalf, maintains vote records and provides 1832 with reporting.
-However, as mentioned above, the portfolio managers of the various Portfolios at 1832 are involved in the proxy voting decision making process.
+However, as mentioned above, the portfolio management team of the various Portfolios at 1832 are involved in the proxy voting decision making process.

 Compliance Oversight